Need more advice?

-The NHS injury allowance provides support for staff who sustain an injury, disease or other health condition which is attributable to their employment.
-The allowance is limited to 12 months, and employers make decisions on eligibility and appeals.
+This is a guide for RCN members on NHS Injury Allowance which provides support for staff who sustain an injury, disease or other health condition which is attributable to their employment.